 Taking a more modern approach, a higher tech option could involve screen recorders.
 This allows paid volunteers to participate in user testing from home, where their actions on a website or prototypes of page designs are captured by a screen recorder, along with a verbal narrative from the person testing, as they speak into a microphone.

 To see how people interact and hear their thoughts put into words in real time can be really useful, as it will give you an insight of what people are finding easy, difficult, frustrating, and sometimes not finding at all!
 User Testing on mobile devices in this way is also possible.

 Targa uses screen recording for user testing, which results in videos with live commentary.
-Depending on the requirements (testing a single page, page comparisons, site-wide testing, etc) and what issues have been discovered, these videos can range from a few minutes to an hour or more.
+Depending on the purpose of each test and what issues have been discovered, these videos can range from a few minutes to an hour or more.